-About the same time, I began to work for a fashion publication as an events writer and assistant to the publisher.
-With the publication, I worked to create cross-promotional relationships and networked at media events.
+About the same time, I began to work for a fashion publication, as an events writer and assistant to the publisher.
+Through the publication, I worked to create cross-promotional relationships and networked at media events.
 I also worked to write event articles, coordinate photo shoots and hire the corresponding talent, schedule meetings with staff, and communicate with staff to ensure everyone was informed of ongoings.

 With the tv show, I gained an extreme amount of comfort in front of the camera, as well as knowledge of the entire filming process.
 And much like the magazine, I worked to make things happen.
 Like, securing press passes to events, booking guests for the show, and networking with industry movers and shakers.